 Getting From Here to There

 As the community grew, the little footpaths and trails were no longer sufficient for the amount of traffic passing back and forth from country-side to hamlet and home again.
 Now roadways needed to be made.
 Where before were stands of maple and pine, now came men cutting down the giant trees to make space for carts and wagons to pass through.
 At first the trees were chopped and cut down, but enormous stumps were left behind.
 It wasn’t much of a roadway, except in winter when the depth of hard-packed snow covered over the stumps.
 Time and yearly hours of labor would gradually clear the road for horse drawn wagons, not just winter time sleighs.
 Stage coach travel became a new service offered from the village to places far across the countryside.

-The Out of Our Past section of our website presents interesting short biographical notations.Where possible, photographs are included.
+The People of Canada section introduces interesting short biographical notations about individuals and families.Where possible, photographs are included.